Home

 RCV gives voters the freedom to rank candidates in order of preference: first, second, third, and so forth.
 If your top choice can’t win, then your vote counts for your second choice, so that it isn’t wasted.

-Problem: Our current system encourages candidates to run campaigns, narrowly tailored to their “base.” … Solution: RCV would motivate candidates to run positive, inclusive campaigns, reaching out to the whole community and focused on all the issues.
+The election system encourages candidates to run campaigns that are narrowly tailored to their “base.”RCV motivates candidates reach out to the whole community with positive campaigns focused on all the issues.

-Problem: Our current system burdens city council candidates with needing to raise extreme amounts of money, eliminating good candidates who aren’t connected to high-moneyed interests … Solution: RCV would make candidates less reliant on fundraising, so they can spend more time talking to the voters, including a broader range of voters and not just their “base.”
+Runoffs burden candidates with needing to raise extreme amounts of money, eliminating good candidates who aren’t connected to high-moneyed interests.RCV makes candidates less reliant on fundraising, so they can spend more time talking with voters, including a broader range of voters and not just their “base.”

-Problem: When a run-off happens, our current system forces candidates and their supporters to stretch their dollars and activism across two campaigns instead of one.
-Those dollars and volunteer-hours could be better spent elsewhere, like state or federal elections where activists are equally passionate … Solution: RCV would create an “instant run-off,” consolidating decisions in one higher turn-out general election.
+Runoffs force candidates and their supporters to stretch their dollars and activism across two campaigns instead of one.
+Those resources could be better spent elsewhere, like state or federal elections where activists are equally passionate.RCV creates an “instant runoff,” consolidating decisions in one higher turn-out General Election.
 This saves candidates money and reduces $$$ in politics and notoriously negative campaigns.

-Problem: In our current system, two “like-minded” candidates risk “splitting the vote” often ruining their communities chance of electing either one. … Solution: RCV elections are more fair and representative by enabling voters to indicate a “back-up choice (s) in case their #1 choice falls short.
+In Sacramento’s current system, two like-minded candidates risk “splitting the vote,” often ruining their community’s chance of electing either one.RCV elections are more fair and representative by enabling voters to indicate a “back-up choice” in case their #1 choice falls short.
 This way the voter has more power and their vote is not wasted.
-This also motivates candidates to reach out to all voters and helps voters get to know the candidates!
-More power for voters and civil campaigns focused on issues.

 RCV is already used in 51 other cities, counties, and states, where voters overwhelmingly prefer RCV to “run-off systems” like Sacramento’s

 Better Ballot Sacramento supports using RCV for Sacramento’s local elections.
+This includes the City of Sacramento and the County of Sacramento.

 We are growing our coalition and working to explain the benefits of RCV.